-Those patients randomised to the intervention (COPDPredictTM) will record daily well-being scores on the patient-facing App and every other day will test their lung function via a Bluetooth spirometer linked directly to the App.
-During this 2 week period saliva will be collected by the patient and a finger-prick sample blood will be analysed POC at 2 time-points to measure biomarker (CRP) levels.
+Those patients randomised to the intervention (COPDPredictTM) will record daily well-being scores on the patient-facing App and will test their lung function via a Bluetooth spirometer linked directly to the App at day 1 and day 7.
+During this 2 week period finger-prick sample blood will be analysed POC at 2 time-points to measure biomarker (CRP) levels.
 Blood CRP levels will be inputted directly into the App at the time of testing by the research team.
 The solution will provide prompts to the patients via their tablet device to complete their daily wellbeing scores.